Robert Benjamin Ageh Wellesley Cole

-Robert Benjamin Ageh Wellesley Cole (7 March 1907 – 31 October 1995), was a Sierra Leonean medical doctor who was the first West African to become a Fellow of the Royal College of Surgeons of England.
+Robert Benjamin Ageh Wellesley Cole (11 March 1907 – 31 October 1995), was a Sierra Leonean surgeon and writer who was the first West African to become a Fellow of the Royal College of Surgeons of England.

 Background and early life

-Robert Benjamin Ageh Wellesley Cole was born at No. 15 Pownall Street, Freetown, Sierra Leone (then a colony of the United Kingdom), to Wilfred Sydney Wellesley Cole and his wife, Elizabeth Cole (née Okrafo-Smart).
+Robert Benjamin Ageh Wellesley Cole was born at No. 15 Pownall Street, Freetown, Sierra Leone (then a colony of the United Kingdom), to Wilfred Sydney Ageh Wellesley Cole and his wife, Elizabeth Cole (née Okrafo-Smart).
 The Wellesley-Cole family had three other children including Dr. Irene Ighodaro.

 The Wellesley-Coles were a Sierra Leone Creole family of partial Caribbean origin who also descended from Wolof and Yoruba Liberated African ancestors.
 The Okrafo-Smart family was another prominent Creole family largely of Igbo Liberated African descent.
+His Yoruba great-grandfather, a Liberated African, who had escaped from slave traders in Nigeria and settled in Freetown, adopted the surname of Wellesley out of deep admiration for the Arthur Wellesley, 1st Duke of Wellington.

-Wilfred Cole was a successful engineer who was the first Sierra Leonean to serve as an assistant for the Public Water Works Department in Freetown.
-The Wellesley-Cole family was a middle-class Creole family, and Robert Wellesley-Cole grew up in a household of relative comfort and privilege.
+Wilfred Cole was a successful civil engineer who was the first Sierra Leonean to serve as a superintendent for the Public Water Works Department in Freetown.
+The Wellesley-Cole family was a middle-class family, and Robert Wellesley-Cole grew up in a household of relative comfort and privilege.